 - Keep the case on the device at all times. - Bring the device to school fully charged every day. - Do not allow anyone else to use the device. - Keep food and beverages (including water bottles!) away from the device at all times. - Clean the device properly using a soft, dry, antistatic cloth ONLY (no cleaners). - Students are allowed to decorate their device cases only.
 Keep the device itself free of any writing, drawing, stickers, or labels that are not the property of Presentation Academy.
 All case decorations must be appropriate for a school setting.
-Identifying labels that the school places on the Surface Go and its accessories are not to be removed or covered. - Use the school-provided case when transporting the Surface Go from place to place within the school and to/from school.

-- Store the device in a secure, climate-controlled location when not in use. - Not place heavy objects on the device, as this could lead to damage. - Not loan their device, keyboard, charger, or any accessories (including the Surface Pen) to anyone under any circumstances.
+Identifying labels that the school places on the Surface Go and its accessories are not to be removed or covered. - Store the device in a secure, climate-controlled location when not in use. - Do not place heavy objects on the device, as this could lead to damage. - Do not loan their device, keyboard, charger, or any accessories (including the Surface Pen) to anyone under any circumstances.